AdrienPoupa/docker-compose-nas/tandoor/README.md

 # Tandoor

-[Tandoor](https://tandoor.dev/) is a recipe manager that allows you to manage your ever growing collection of digital recipes.
+[Tandoor](https://tandoor.dev/) is a recipe manager that allows you to manage your ever-growing collection of digital recipes.

 ## Installation